Atalanti: Tourism – Sightseeing – Cultural Activities

 Among the points of interest in the region are:

 The catacomb of St. Athanasius or Chamaithanasis in the center of town is a Roman crypt.
 It is said that during the Ottoman occupation it was used as a secret school (Krifo scholio).
 Behind the catacomb is St. Athanasius Church.
 The church of St. Seraphim is located in the forest above the town of Atalanti.
 The monastery of St. Anargiri, built in the 17th century, is located on the main road from Atalanti to Kirtoni.
 The chapel of St. John the Roda, is built on top of Roda mountain.

 The archaeological museum of Atalanti was inaugurated in the summer of 1998 by the City of Atalanti.
 The 14th Ephorate of Prehistoric and Classical Antiquities was built by the municipality of Atalanti, the Hellenic Ministry of Culture with financial assistance from donors.
 It is a relatively small but very important neoclassical building which used to be the area's old high school.
 The exhibits come from the region of Locris.
 They are divided into chronological and thematic sections and cover the prehistoric and historic periods up until Roman times.
 In the museum, and at the museum's courtyard, visitors can see tombstones, pottery for everyday use, tools, jewelry, idols, etc.

 Just 6 km from Atalanti is the port of Skala Atalanti, with many fish restaurants, cafes and bars.
 Skala is one of the most beautiful sandy beaches in Locris.
-It is Ataanti's main beach.
+It is Atalanti's main beach.
 It is relatively long and wide and well organized and has many restaurants.
 Also along the beach there are playgrounds and a Beach volleyball and a tennis court.
 The beach also has water sports.
 It has been a Blue Flag beach since the 1980s.
 The port authority is located in Skala.

 In the area there are the churches of Analipsi and of Panagia.

 The Atalanti Lagoon is located south of the bay of Atalanti.
 It is a shallow coastal lagoon with a narrow opening to the sea that is separated from it by a strip of land connected.

 The Council of Atalanti, in cooperation with local city cultural institutions, holds many cultural events: